genedan/TmVal/README.md

 class for or be embedded in more complex insurance products.

-We can perform simple calculations, such as finding the present value of a basic annuity-due with a five year term and a compound interest rate of 5%:
+We can perform simple calculations, such as finding the present value of a basic annuity-immediate with a five year term and a compound interest rate of 5%:

 ```python
 from tmval import Annuity